peterse/benign-overfitting-quantum/README.md

 This repository contains code to accompany the publication

 Evan Peters and Maria Schuld.
-“Good generalization with overparameterized quantum machine learning models via benign overfitting”. arXiv: [quant-ph] (Aug.
+“Generalization despite overfitting in quantum machine learning models”. arXiv: [quant-ph] (Sep.
 2022).

 Each notebook reproduces a figure from the above manuscript.
 Interested readers should refer to the article to learn more.